bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/On The Great Ritual/Advisor's Notes - On The Great Ritual.md

 The creation of the Vallorn is called many things; The Great Ritual, The Great Work, The Great Mistake, The Accident.
 In stories it is often referred to as a ritual that 'went wrong', however that is not entirely the case.

-I have included parts of Imperial ritual theory above to prove that to be the case.
+I have included parts of Imperial [[Ritual Theory|ritual theory]] above to prove that to be the case.
 Rituals do not go wrong; they do what they are supposed to do.
 This is the first aw of magic.

 However, it is possible for a caster to misinterpret the end result of a ritual which is what I believe happened to the people of Terunael.
 In their certainty of their magical prowess that they believed they could control the end result of their workings.